 speaker

-Rob
+Rob Jansen

-Yeah.
-So we're proposing a real world evidence study.
+Yeah, so we're proposing a real-world evidence study.
 And as Ryan said, we have to go through steps.
 And the first one is they have to decide if the database is fit for purpose.
 So that's really the step we're going to engage with them in the near term.
-I think in the long term, Roy, our understanding of the amount of time it will take to do the analysis is even though FDA's timelines are not guided by PDUFA, we're still optimistic we'll be able to get our resubmission on time by mid-May next year.
+I think in the long term, Roy, our understanding of the amount of time it will take to do the analysis is even though FDA's timelines are not guided by PDUFA, We're still optimistic we'll be able to get our resubmission on time by mid-May next year.

 speaker